 Of course, one may ask how realistic it is for a young person who has just finished school or is studying to have a well-filled bank account.
 From our experience, this is not true for German, French or Austrian young people either.
 Nevertheless, it seems to be an essential criterion for applicants from "complicated" countries.

 Another very important point is the letter of motivation and the interview.
 At no time should the applicant announce that she wants to stay in the destination country.
-In fact, many countries rely on the entry of foreign caregivers, but if these people want to do an au pair year first to learn the language and look for an apprenticeship or a voluntary activity locally, this seems undesirable.
+In fact, many countries rely on the entry of foreign caregivers.
+However, if these people want to do an Au Pair year first to learn the language and look for an apprenticeship or a voluntary activity locally, this seems undesirable.

 We repeat: None of this is officially on any embassy website.
 But our experience teaches us that candidates must have three things to have a chance of getting a visa:

-By the way: If the visa just won't work out, there is an alternative: the online au pair programme.
+By the way: If the visa just won't work out, there is an alternative: the online Au Pair program.
 Although it does not replace a stay abroad, it does enable an intercultural exchange.

 This post is also available in: German